The Peterson Variety and the Wonderful Compactification: The Peterson Variety

 \section{The Peterson Variety}

-Let $G$ be, as above, a complex semisimple algebraic group of adjoint type and rank $l$, $T$ a maximal torus, and $B$ a Borel subgroup containing it, with unipotent radical $N$ and simple roots $\alpha_1,\ldots,\alpha_l$.
-If $e_1,\ldots,e_l$ are the corresponding simple root vectors in the Lie algebra $\mathfrak{g}$, then
+Let $G$ be, as above, a complex semisimple algebraic group of adjoint type and rank $l$, $T$ a maximal torus, and $B$ a Borel subgroup containing $T$.
+Let $N$ be the unipotent radical of $B$ and $\alpha_1,\ldots,\alpha_l$ the set of positive simple roots.
+If $e_1,\ldots,e_l$ are corresponding simple root vectors in the Lie algebra $\mathfrak{g}$, then